 Cons

-- Not a full metal body
+- Not a whole metal body

 Shimano Spheros SW Alternatives